 A word of warning if your main motivation for buying a cat camera is the ability to give your cat dinner while you’re chained to an office chair: you’ll get more remote feeding options out of an automatic feeder.

-Quick Look: Our Top 3 Best Pet Monitoring Cameras For Cats
+At A Glance: Our Top Picks for Best Pet Monitoring Cameras For Cats

 Petcube Play Camera